Gravitational Production of a Conformal Dark Sector: Gravitational production of Dark Sectors

 Pairs of SM particles can annihilate into dark sector states via the exchange of a graviton, and the amplitude for this transition reads in general \be \mathcal{A}=\frac{1}{\Mpl^2 s} \bigg( T_{\mu\nu}^{\rm SM}T_{\alpha\beta}^{\rm DM}\eta^{\mu\alpha}\eta^{\nu\beta} - \frac12 T^{\rm SM} T^{\rm DM}\bigg)\,. \ee

 In the case of a dark conformal sector, with $T_{\rm DM}=0$, only the first term inside the brackets contributes.
 The rate is suppressed by the gravitational coupling, here $\Mpl=2.4\times 10^{18}\GeV$, so that in order to populate the dark sector one needs to rely on very high reheating temperatures.
-The Boltzmann equation for the yield $Y_D=n_D/s$ is given by\footnote{We neglect quantum statistics for the dark sector, allowing us to derive analytical formulas for the energy distribution.}
+The Boltzmann equation for the yield $Y_D=n_D/s$ is given by\footnote{We neglect quantum statistics for the dark sector, allowing us to derive analytical formulas for the energy distribution.
+The relevant dynamics takes place at temperatures larger than 100 GeV so that we take $g_*=106.75$ throughout.}

 where $\langle \sigma v\rangle$ is the thermally averaged annihilation cross-section of DM summed over SM final states: \be \langle \sigma v\rangle= 4 \langle \sigma_0 v\rangle +45 \langle \sigma_{1/2} v\rangle + 12\langle \sigma_1 v\rangle. \ee